 The title page should contain –

 The Materials and Methods section should provide sufficient technical details to allow others to replicate and build on published results.
-New procedures should be described in detail while previously published procedures can be briefly described and appropriately cited.
-Sources of all important chemicals, equipment, or microbial strains should be indicated.
+New procedures and approaches should be described in detail while previously published procedures can be briefly described and appropriately cited.
+Sources of all important chemicals, reagents, equipment, or microbial strains should be indicated.

 Results should provide a concise description and can be presented in the form of figures, tables, and text which should clearly and accurately describe the experimental findings of the study.
 It is recommended to use past indefinite verb tense in describing the results.

 The Discussion section should be focused on the interpretation of the results, but not reiterate the results.
 The discussion should be completed with a major conclusion that answers the question specified in the introductory part of the article.
 The Results and Discussion sections may be combined into one section.